 The toddler Khushi grows into a little girl and has bulging scars on her body that grow together so unfavorably that they hinder many movements.
 She cannot raise her right arm or close her mouth – her lower lip is fused with the burned throat.
 Your pronunciation is therefore not clear.

-When we found six-year-old Khushi in her hopeless situation in 2010, her mother begged me to take the girl to Kathmandu for medical treatment.
+THE HOPE OF A DIFFERENT MOTHER | When we found six-year-old Khushi in her hopeless situation in 2010, her mother implored me to take the girl to Kathmandu for medical treatment.
 She said that without support, her daughter would never stand a chance in Mugu’s harsh everyday life.
 Because of her burns and adhesions, she couldn’t work really hard and no man in the entire mountain region would ever take Khushi as his wife.
 Amma’s pleading touched me very much.
 We then decided to have the girl treated in a hospital specializing in burns in Kathmandu.
 At this time Amma worked alternately as a porter, in house construction and as a field worker.

 Before the trip started, we signed a contract with Amma in front of the village community, who informed her about the risks of an operation and said that Back to Life would cover all costs during the treatment in Kathmandu.
 When Amma understood this, great stones fell from her heart.
 Since she could neither read nor write, the mayor of the village read everything to her.
 Then she put her fingerprint under the document as a signature. “

 FLIGHT INTO A NEW LIFE – BETWEEN FEAR AND HOPE | Amma will accompany us to Kathmandu.
 In Nepal, a relative must always be present at the hospital, for example to hand the patient the meals, to wash him or to accompany him to the toilet, because that is not done by the nurses.

 Amma feels uncomfortable when she approaches the small plane at Talcha Airport with Khushi and her youngest daughter Chutki, who she does not want to leave behind in Mugu.
 She has never flown in her life.
 Together with the rest of the team, we get on the plane, a rickety old propeller plane that would have long since been taken out of service in Europe.
 In 2010 the runway of the runway cut into the mountain was not asphalted and so the plane had to take off on a dusty gravel runway.
 A game of chance where a lot can go wrong.
 Finally in the air, Amma can hardly believe her eyes when she dares to look out the window: She realizes that in just a few minutes she is gliding over mountain passages, for which she had to plan days of walking in her previous life.
 Khushi is afraid of flying and holds my hand tightly.

-Once in Kathmandu, the girl is amazed at the many strange and overwhelming impressions of the capital, the traffic, the shops, the many people and the noise.
+A NEW WORLD OP ENS UP | Arriving in Kathmandu, the girl is amazed by the many foreign and overwhelming impressions of the capital, the street traffic, the stores, the many people and the noise.
 So much movement, bright colors everywhere, all kinds of smells.
 Khushi doesn’t even know where to look first.
 Stella decides against a hotel room for Khushi’s family and prefers to take them home with her instead.
 Light switches, faucets, a shower and the western toilets are completely unknown to the family.

-FINALLY SURGERY HELP | The hospital, located about 45 minutes outside of Kathmandu, in the countryside, was founded by the German “Interplast” and offers excellent medical help.
+FINALLY SURGERY HELP | The hospital, located about three quarters of an hour outside of Kathmandu, in the countryside, was founded by the German “Interplast” and offers excellent medical help.
 There, Khushi is to undergo a medical examination, five years after the tragic accident.
 After Dr. Shakya has examined the girl in depth, the surgeon gives us a prognosis and says that she will first have to prepare for three major operations with skin grafts and stay in the hospital for 2-3 months.
 These are only the first of many interventions that have been necessary over the years to enable the girl to lead a largely normal life.
 During the first operation, Amma and Stella wait tense until Khushi finally wakes up from the anesthetic.
 When the dressing is changed for the first time, it becomes clear what an excellent job the surgeon has done: The worst adhesions on the neck and chin have been loosened, and Khushi can close her mouth again.
 She looks at herself in astonishment in the mirror.
 Despite the bandage, you can see her smile.
 Over the next few days, her voice will become stronger, louder, more confident.
 She can now speak clearly, the girl blossoms.

 I gave her a teddy bear, which she won’t let go from then on.
 Covering her neck with a frill, she gets up again soon after the operation for meals and plays with the other children in the hospital garden.
 Of course I visit her as often as I can because the days in the hospital are long.
 In addition to fruits, juice and biscuits, I also bring paints, handicrafts and board games to the bedside.
 So we spend hours playing and the once shy Khushi opens up more and more.